 What to focus on after birth?

 What should I do after birth?
-I long should I wait until I exercise again?
+How long should I wait until I exercise again?
 What sort of exercise should I do first?…These are questions I am often asked, these are some of the (many) questions on a new mum’s busy and tired mind…

 And my short answer to these questions is: in the postpartum period, focus on reconnecting with your body – and by that I mean, focus on feeling your muscles and finding your alignment.
-And focus on regaining a health breath pattern – and by that I mean take time to breathe, and breathe well.
+And focus on regaining a healthy breath pattern – and by that I mean take time to breathe, and breathe well.

 The long answer to these questions is below…

 The first few weeks

 Right after birth, your main task is to rest, eat nutritious food and enjoy cuddling your little bundle of joy.